-The parents'/carers' legal right to withdraw their child from acts of worship is clearly laid out in the school prospectus.
+Parents/Carers can withdraw their child from acts of worship.
 If there are any children, whose parents exercise their right to withdraw them from worship alternative activities will be provided.
 Children will not be exempt from the Christian ethos of the school which underpins the whole of school life.
 Parents/carers are made fully aware of this when they start school.